RahulModak74/QUANTUM_GRAVITY_WITH_MW/README.md

 # QUANTUM_GRAVITY_WITH_MW

+### End to end vision for doing Quantum computing on classical hardware-MW_Framework_Quantum_Vision.pdf
 ## A Constructed Geometric Unification of General Relativity and Quantum Mechanics
 ### Plus: A 340-Year Alternative to Newton's Lagrangian→PDE→Solve Pipeline